google/differential-privacy/cc/docs/index.md

     would make the geometric distribution overflow, the difference between the upper and lower bound is larger than the maximum representable double).
 *   `FAILED_PRECONDITION` generally indicates that there is not enough data to perform the desired computation.
+These errors are produced in a differentially private manner, and still consume the allotted epsilon and delta.
-*   `INTERNAL` indicates the input data is malformed, invalid, missing, or other problems with merging.
-This likely indicates that the library is being used incorrectly.
+*   `INTERNAL` indicates the input data is malformed, invalid or missing.
+It usually happens in the context of merging summaries.
+This likely indicates that there is a bug in the system using the library.